diagrams/diagrams-doc/manual/diagrams-manual.rst

 Transformations can be applied not just to diagrams, but values of any type which is an instance of the `Transformable` type class.
-Instances of `Transformable` include vectors, points, trails, paths, bounding functions, and `Transformations` themselves.
+Instances of `Transformable` include vectors, points, trails, paths, envelopes, and `Transformations` themselves.
 In addition, lists, maps, or sets of `Transformable` things are also `Transformable` in the obvious way.